tosinfolarin/gutendex-book-search/README.md

 # gutendex-book-search
-Displays book information fetched from the Gutendex API
+This displays book information fetched from the Gutendex API.

 I Decided to create a Next App as I understand Next is used at NLPatent uses Next.js so I thought this will be good practice.
 First I went through a YouTube tutorial on Next and how it works.
 I then began in setting up the next App.